 - 2.3.1.
-The Audit & Governance Committee is supported by: - The Chief Executive, as Head of the Paid Service with overall responsibility for the Council's management and executive arrangements; - The Director of HR, Legal & Corporate Services, as the Monitoring Officer, who is required by law to ensure that the Council acts within its legal powers at all times; and, - The Director of Finance and IT, as Section 151 Officer, who is responsible under the law for ensuring the proper administration of the Council's financial affairs. - 2.3.2.
-The Director of HR, Legal & Corporate Services leads on constitutional, legal, and human resource issues.
-The Director of Finance and IT takes the lead on financial, audit, risk management and internal control matters.
+The Audit & Governance Committee is supported by: - The Chief Executive, as Head of the Paid Service, with overall responsibility for the Council's management and executive arrangements; - The Director of HR, Legal & Governance, as the Monitoring Officer, who is required by law to ensure that the Council acts within its legal powers at all times; and, - The Director of Finance and Customer Services, as Section 151 Officer, who is responsible under the law for ensuring the proper administration of the Council's financial affairs. - 2.3.2.
+The Director of HR, Legal & Governance leads on constitutional, legal, and human resource issues.
+The Director of Finance and Customer Services takes the lead on financial, audit, risk management and internal control matters.
 The Head of Audit & Assurance also has a key role to play in supporting the Committee because of the importance of the Internal Audit Service to governance.
-These Officers are responsible for making the Committee aware of any relevant changes in regulations, guidance, and codes of practice.
+These Officers are responsible for making the Committee aware of any relevant changes in regulations, guidance, and codes of practice. - 2.3.3.
+The Committee is also supported by External Audit colleagues, who attend each meeting to update members on the progress and results of their work, as well as providing regular sector updates.
+These highlight key messages from national reports and studies and include questions for consideration by the Committee.
+Additionally, the Committee has invited officers to attend meetings to respond to concerns raised by Members or identified through various Committee reports, such as those from internal and external audit. - 2.3.4.
+During the year the Committee has instituted a cycle of corporate risk reviews.
+Corporate risk owners or key contacts have provided briefings to the Committee on a selection of risk register entries.
+This has included details regarding the background to the risk identified, the risk assessment process and control arrangements in place to manage or mitigate the relevant risk should it occur.
+This review and challenge process has improved the Committee's oversight and understanding of the likelihood and potential impact of the corporate risks identified by the Council and on the achievement of related corporate priorities.